 - By doors or windows

-Before we talk about an ideal house temperature for summer and winter, it’s important to first talk about the unit itself.
+Before we dive more into the recommended house temperature for summer and winter, it’s important to first talk about the unit itself.
 A lot of people might be surprised to learn that their air conditioner could be too big for their house.
 When a system is too large, it costs more to run and it’s harder to control the humidity level.

 A homeowner might try to save money by turning off the unit completely, but when it’s not running it’s also not dehumidifying.
 A humid house will feel much hotter than it actually is.
 This causes people to turn the temperature lower, which makes the air conditioner work harder without addressing the humidity level.